 Property tax is part and parcel of homeownership.
 The concept is relatively simple – you pay a tax that depends on the value of your home and the money goes toward funding municipal services, such as schools and police departments.
-Rates vary by county and state, but Tennessee homeowners generally luck out with some of the lowest property taxes in the country.
+Rates vary by county and state, but Tennessee property tax rates are some of the lowest in the country.

 National vs Tennessee Property Tax Rates

-1.the property's appraised value as determined by the county assessor,
+- The property’s appraised value as determined by the county assessor

-2.its assessment ratio, currently set at 25 percent for residential and farm properties, and
+- Its assessment ratio, currently set at 25 percent for residential and farm properties

-3.the tax rate for the county in which the property is located.
+- The tax rate for the county in which the property is located

 Each county has a commission that sets its property tax rate.
 To settle on a number, commissioners consider the overall value of property in the county as well as the extent of services provided.

-Using these numbers, you can calculate your Tennessee personal property tax.
+Using these numbers, you can calculate your Tennessee property tax rate.
 First, multiply its current appraised value by 25 percent (assuming your property is classified as residential or farm).
 The result is known as the assessed value.
-Then, multiply that number by your county's tax rate.
+Then, multiply that number by your county’s tax rate.

 Researching Tax Rates